greenonline/BBCTaipan/xtras/mode_7_adventures/BBCBASIC_BlockGraphicsDemo.md

 ##### By prefix control string

+Note that this patch depends upon a control character string variable, which the black and white examples above do not use.
+The concept of the control character string variable was developed *much* later, after developing the colour interface (see **New Changes** near the bottom).
+However, it bears relevance here, due to the indentation (that is now not necessary), hence its inclusion in this section.

 Lender, Temple, Stats.

 Note the addtion of line 230, the market menu, which was original indented anyway, has had the indent remove (and the preceding space in the string)